 Defective or damaged piping may be evidence of how deposited water unnaturally accumulates onto a sidewalk or common pedestrian area, eventually causing a slip and fall.
 Such evidence or other obstructions should also be photographed at the time of the incident to use in your case.
 Illinois makes a distinction between unnatural and natural accumulation of snow and ice so it is important to retain these details in order to determine liability and a successful outcome.

-Helpful Chicago Slip and Fall Snow and Ice Attorneys
+Contact Our Experienced Chicago Slip and Fall Attorneys